Desculpe, esta página não está disponível em Português no momento. Para mais informações, entre em contato conosco.

 - User replaceable inspection window

-Sencon’s SC7050 Spray Detector (like it's predecessors SC7000+,SC7100) inspects wet lacquer immediately after the LSM, giving immediate warning of spray system problems and preventing bad cans from mixing with good ones.
+Sencon’s SC7050 Spray Detector (like it's predecessors SC7000+,SC7100) inspects wet lacquer inside beverage cans on the outfeed of the Lacquer Spray Machine (LSM), giving immediate warning of spray system problems and preventing bad cans from mixing with good ones.
 If a problem is detected, the offending spray machine is stopped, but the remainder continue with production to minimize interruption of production output.

 Self Calibrating, Self Learning